About Some Client Authors Stopping Updates#

 Operation Three (Use a Stable DNS)#

 For DNS, some may suggest using the ISP's DNS.
-ISP's DNS is only suitable for novice users, as it may not even prevent fraud, so it is recommended to use DNS from major domestic companies.
+ISP's DNS is only suitable for novice users because it may even lead to fraud, so it is recommended to use DNS from major domestic companies.

 -

-Disable QUIC in the browser; ISPs in mainland China throttle UDP, causing the excellent QUIC protocol to have a negative effect in mainland China's network.
+Disable QUIC in the browser; ISPs in mainland China throttle UDP, which causes this excellent protocol to have a negative effect under the network conditions in mainland China.

 Set